How Thick Should Acrylic Nails Be

 Therefore, always ensure that your acrylics are applied by a trained professional with the expertise to apply them properly and with care.

-Additionally, follow proper aftercare instructions, such as regular moisturizing and avoiding activities that could potentially damage the nails.
+Additionally, follow proper aftercare instructions, such as regular moisturizing and avoiding activities that could damage the nails.
 You also need to know when to take off acrylic nails so they do not mess up your real nails.

 Lastly, here’s what to do when acrylic nail rips off.